tethys-ts/tethysts/sphinx/source/usage_a.rst

 Private datasets
 ~~~~~~~~~~~~~~~~
 Some datasets are not available through the public repository.
 Accessing private datasets stored in S3 buckets requires remote connection configuration data.
-A remote configuration requires a list of dictionaries of bucket names and connection_configs as shown in the following example:
+A remote configuration requires a list of dictionaries of bucket name, connection_config/public_url, and version as shown in the following example:

 .. code:: python

     from tethysts import Tethys

-    remotes = [{'bucket': 'ecan-env-monitoring', 'connection_config': 'https://b2.tethys-ts.xyz'}]
+    remotes = [{'bucket': 'ecan-env-monitoring', 'public_url': 'https://b2.tethys-ts.xyz', 'version': 2}]

 Initialise the class with the remotes to get the metadata about the available datasets: